drhsqlite/pikchr/doc/differences.md

   *  topmargin

-If the "fontscale" variable exists and is not 1.0, then the point-size of fonts is increased or descreased by multiplying by fontscale.
+If the "fontscale" variable exists and is not 1.0, then the point-size of fonts is increased or descreased by multiplying by the fontscale.
 This variable can be used to increase or decrease the fonts in a diagram relative to all the other elements.

 The "charht" and "charwid" variables should contain an estimate for the average height and width of a character.
 This information is used when trying to estimate the size of text.
-Because Pikchr does not access to the rendering engine, it cannot precisely determine the bounding box for text strings.
+Because Pikchr has no access to the rendering engine, it cannot precisely determine the bounding box for text strings.
 It tries to make a guess, and takes into account that some letters (like "w") are wider than others (like "i").
 But Pikchr